 Box City lasted for months and months.
 Just when we thought it was time to move it out, interest would strike again.
 One day, after the kids had been in the basement for 2 hours without coming up for air, they invited John and I to come to their snow cone shop.
 I’ll be honest, it was hard to stop my work that day to see theirs, but it was magical.

 One of my all-time favorite moments as a parent.
 3 kids serving up plastic ball pit balls.
 They had thought of everything.
 Menu, sizes, prices, machines, storage, and customer service with a smile.
 I myself couldn’t pass up the prices and ordered up a large (3 balls) for $1.
-Best plastic I’ve ever pretend eaten.
+Best plastic I’ve ever pretended to eat.

 My middle child asked the next day if we could use real syrup next time.
 I brushed her off with a comment about it being too sticky while my mama mind was spinning.
 Her birthday IS coming up…